 - The “Laniakea Supercluster (SC)” is the galaxy supercluster that is home to the Milky Way and approximately 100,000 other nearby galaxies.
 It encompasses approximately 100,000 galaxies stretched out over 520 million LYs.
 It has the approximate mass of a hundred thousand times that of our Milky Way galaxy.

 So, there’s my inadequate summary.
-And, as I said at the beginning of this Blog, “this has to make you pause and think!”
-For me, I am overwhelmed, greatly humbled …and, at the same time, more aware of my “nothingness”!
+And, as I said at the beginning, “this has to make you pause and think!”
+For me, I am overwhelmed, greatly humbled …and, at the same time, more aware of my own “nothingness!”
 “O Lord, how great are thy works!”
-Psalm 92:5.
-Now I need to pause and think some more.
+(Psalm 92:5).

 “I would that ye should remember, and always retain in remembrance, the greatness of God, and your own nothingness, and his goodness and long-suffering towards you, unworthy creatures, and humble yourselves even in the depths of humility, calling on the name of the Lord daily, and standing steadfastly in the faith of that which is to come….”